qkzk/fm/development.md

   ```
 - [ ] static lines (from display, menu, content per mode) can be cut out of the window.
 Should use the space on the right
 - [ ] why have a bottom line in menu if the binds are always explained ?
-- [ ] shell_command_parser refactor.
-The whole pipeline should be simplified as much as possible.
+- [x] shell_command_parser refactor.
+Won't do.
+It's clean already.
+I need a lexer & a parser.
+I couldn't use pipes or redirections, now I can.
   - [x] new shell command expansion %c current clipboard
 - [ ] menu / rendering / widgets
       What is a menu in fm ?